EagleSoftworks/KHS-Band/README.md

 * 💸 `donate.html` - Information for donating to KHS music
 * 🎠 `carousel.js` - (TODO) `JavaScript` for a carousel `<div>`
 * ✨ `styles.css` - Styles for all of the pages
+* 📷 `/media/` - Folder for pictures for the website

 ---
 ## Updating The Website